 Analytics can allow companies to tell a compelling story supporting business cases.
 According to Peter Sondergaard, “Information is the oil of the 21st century, and analytics is the combustion engine.”

 Optimo is the engine for real estate analytics – the results of data-driven decisions based on these analytics have indirect benefits as well.
-Those indirect benefits are of equal importance to CFOs: employee engagement (link to White Paper), enhanced collaboration, virtual presence as well as productivity.
+Those indirect benefits are of equal importance to CFOs: employee engagement, enhanced collaboration, virtual presence as well as productivity.